ieru/RapidMiner-operators/README.md

 RapidMiner-operators
 ====================

-RapidMiner extension for MAVSEL proyect
+RapidMiner extension used for education and learning